Part 5. Protein structure annotation settings

 requesting the overlay with protein interfaces predicted by SPPIDER.

-Note that table rows (and thus different models) can be
+NOTE: table rows (and thus different models) can be

-easily ordered (re-sorted) according to measures included
+easily re-ordered (sorted) according to measures presented

 in the columns.

-identify interaction sites from the SPPIDER initial
+the sensitivity used to identify interaction sites from

-(default) definition.
+the SPPIDER initial (default) definition.
 It allows the user to make the

 interface overlap measure either more restrictive or loose.